The need

 Aon’s Business Continuity Management for Cyber Risk solution helps identify gaps in legacy BCM strategies that have emerged due to the rapid adoption of digital technology.

-An updated and upgraded Business Continuity Plan that addresses the commercial dependency on digital technology mitigates future operational disruptions and financial losses from disruptive cyber attacks.
+An updated and upgraded Business Continuity Plan addresses the commercial dependency on digital technology and mitigates future operational disruptions and financial losses from disruptive cyber attacks.

 We also support companies to better align their existing Business Continuity Plans to real-life cyber scenarios to determine an organisation’s current level of resiliency and improvement requirements.